Joint Time-Vertex Fractional Fourier Transform: Experiments and Results

-We calculate JFRTs of the obtained sequences in each of the coordinate dimension, concatenate the resulting fractional order joint time-vertex signals, and finally cluster the resulting representation to get the classifications by using the k-means clustering algorithm.
-The experiment is repeated 20 times and Matlab rng seed of 1 is used.
-The results for the average accuracy of different JFRT orders for -10 and -20 dB SNR are presented in Fig. \ref{accclus10} and \ref{accclus20}, respectively.
-It can be observed that the highest accuracy levels are achieved at fractional orders for both cases, indicating the performance improvements over the special case of the ordinary JFT.
-To make further comparisons, we also considered the cases of the ordinary JFT, the best obtained average accuracy of the (time-ordinary)/(graph-fractional) Fourier transform (JFRTg), the best obtained average accuracy of the (graph-ordinary)/(time-fractional) Fourier transform (JFRTt), the best obtained average accuracy for arbitrary JFRT and the received mesh (signal) without any transformation.
-JFRTg and JFRTt are the cases when we let only the graph order to be fractional and let only the time order to be fractional, respectively.
-This experiment is also repeated for 20 times and the results for -10 dB SNR and -20 dB SNR in box-plots are provided in Fig. \ref{box10} and \ref{box20}, respectively.
-For both noise levels, distribution of accuracy is more confined to higher percentages at fractional orders.
-This shows that JFRT provides better clustering performance as the mesh points of similar motions are more densely populated in fractional domains.
+To make further comparisons, we also considered the cases of the ordinary JFT, the best obtained average accuracy of the (time-ordinary)\slash(graph-fractional) Fourier transform (JFRTg), the best obtained average accuracy of the (graph-ordinary)\slash(time-fractional) Fourier transform (JFRTt), the best obtained average accuracy for arbitrary JFRT and the received mesh (signal) without any transformation.
+JFRTg and JFRTt are the cases where we only let the graph order be fractional and the time order be fractional, respectively.
+We also repeat this experiment 20 times, and the results for \(-10\,\DB \) SNR and \(-20\,\DB \) SNR in box plots are provided in Fig.~\ref{box}.
+For both noise levels, the accuracy distribution is more confined to higher percentages at fractional orders, and we achieve the best mean accuracy at fractional orders.
+Specifically, JFRT provides $3.7\%$ and $2.6\%$ improvements of mean classification accuracy over JFT for \(-10\,\DB \) and \(-20\,\DB \) SNR, respectively.
+These results show that JFRT provides better clustering performance as the mesh points of similar motions are densely populated.